ogbk/spoke/README.md

 - React hooks `useReducer` - state management tool (lightweight alternative to Redux)
 - Sass - css preprocessor
 - Eslint - code linter
-- Jest & Enzyme - React testing tools
+- Jest - testing framework

 - I did not use the following (app was fairly simple, no need for these):
   - React Router - components were fairly simple, not too many pages to switch to